Utha is a mute kung fu dwarf paladin lady.

 Non-heroic BODY APs, as these characters remain vulnerable to a good blow.

 This is a first stab at Dwarven Stone Sense.
 Will likely evolve if there are better descriptions of what a Dwarf perceives using it.

 For the Stone Sense, a modified Area Knowledge would have been simpler.
 But having APs gives a clear Range, and allows for different levels between individuals.
 Here I’m assuming that she’s weaker than Dwarves who never lived on the surface.

 (Which is based on the fact that the party only relies on her Stone Sense once, despite most of the story taking place underground.
 And on Varric’s in-game discussion of his own Stone Sense).

 More design notes

-When proposing more detailed stats for body armour, we raised their RV bonus against unarmed attacks.
+When proposing optional, more detailed stats for body armour, we raised their RV bonus against unarmed attacks.
 Since it was just too easy to punch out people clad in solid metal.

 Then of course Utha does exactly that.
 But giving her a Descriptor-switching bonus takes care of that edge case in a simple way.

 She might instead have bonuses to bypass Partial Coverage body armour.
 It’s workable too, as a Schtick.

 Using her nunchucks raises her EV, but lowers her AV.
 Going unarmed is thus a more reliable choice against run-of-the-mill opponents.
 And her version doesn’t have the Enhanced Initiative APs usually seen in cinematic nunchaku.